Welcome to the Bridgerton Browntable!

 Angelitha Jayaraj – Communication student, professional consumer of trash romance

-Moderator: Melissa Lee – Creative director of Off Colour and romance enthusiast
+Moderator: Melissa Lee – Creative Director of Off Colour and romance enthusiast

 QUESTION: Let’s get personal right off the bat.
 What, in your opinion, makes Simone Ashley’s casting so special in a series like Bridgerton?
 Does the ethnicity of the actress playing Kate specifically matter?

 MR: I’ve grown up watching period dramas all my life, and especially as someone from the UK, they’re very much something I’ve always been surrounded with.
 I never saw myself or any Indian faces represented in that genre until literally last year (Dev Patel in The Personal History of David Copperfield) and this is the first time I’m seeing an Indian woman take the helm.
 That’s pretty huge!
-Plus Kate was always my favourite character in the books — I think her backstory as someone who’s treated like an outsider or overlooked by the ton gains a lot of really interesting and touching layers when you make her an Indian in colonial Britain.
+Plus Kate was always my favourite character in the books — I think her backstory as someone who’s treated as an outsider or overlooked by the ton gains a lot of really interesting and touching layers when you make her an Indian in colonial Britain.

-JD: The casting of a dark-skinned Indian woman in the role of a main character of a huge Netflix series has Bollywood shaking (thanks, colourism).
+JD: The casting of a dark-skinned Indian woman in the role of the main character of a huge Netflix series has Bollywood shaking (thanks, colourism).
 And yes, the bar is literally in hell, but this has me so excited and hopeful for the future.
-I love that Kate Sharma will pave the way for more joyful stories centered around underrepresented characters living their lives in historical settings unrelated to trauma, getting caught up in hot romances, and/or just having plain fun.
+I love that Kate Sharma will pave the way for more joyful stories centred around underrepresented characters living their lives in historical settings unrelated to trauma, getting caught up in hot romances, and/or just having plain fun.

-MC: As someone who’s read hundreds of period romances, I have always pictured the main characters as white — unfortunately because that was what was represented in mainstream visual media.
-Having Kate being played by an Indian woman is amazing, because it’s allowed me to reread the book Bridgerton S2 will be based on and picture her in that role.
+MC: As someone who’s read hundreds of period romances, I have always pictured the main characters as white — unfortunately, because that was what was represented in mainstream visual media.
+Having Kate being played by an Indian woman is amazing because it’s allowed me to reread the book Bridgerton S2 will be based on and picture her in that role.
 As much as I loved the book the first time I read it, getting to read it again and picturing someone who looks like me?
 That was amazing.
-It’s exciting to see a brown woman leading a Netflix series which has gotten so much attention, and this one step forward could lead to even more brown women in leading roles.
+It’s exciting to see a brown woman leading a Netflix series that has gotten so much attention, and this one step forward could lead to even more brown women in leading roles.

 AJ: I have read and consumed more romance than anyone really should, and I can say with utmost certainty that I’ve never seen someone like Simone helming a story like this.
 Even in South Asian media, we rarely see women who are allowed to be darker than a paper bag.
 There’s the underlying message that dark-skinned women are unworthy of these epic, sweeping love stories and the happy-ever-after’s (HEAs) that come with it.
 Romances like Bridgerton can seem like fun, frivolous escapism, but it’s fun, frivolous escapism that everyone deserves.
 The fact that she’s been cast in a show on a scale like this is incredible, and it makes me feel very hopeful.